In this tutorial, we will develop a script to combine two unsorted arrays. The result will be a sorted array arranged in ascending order.

 Time complexity

-O((n+m)log(n+m), where n and m are the sizes of the arrays
+The time complexity of the algorithm is O((n+m)log(n+m)), where n and m represent the sizes of the arrays.

 Space complexity